Robustness assessment of large audio language models in multiple-choice evaluation: Methodology

 \subsection{Rephrasing}

-We rephrased the question, the correct answer, and the distractors, utilizing two models: gemini-2.5-flash and gemma-3-12b-it.
+We rephrased the question, the correct answer, and the distractors, using two models: gemini-2.5-flash \cite{comanici2025gemini} and gemma-3-12b-it \cite{gemmateam2025gemma3technicalreport}.
 The gemini-2.5-flash model was prompted to generate three distinct versions for each component, using comprehensive contextual information.
 For example, while rephrasing distractors, the model received both the question and the correct answer as part of the prompt.
-Meanwhile, the gemma-3-12b-it model produced three paraphrased versions of the question, correct answer, and distractors with varying levels of contextual information, either including or excluding the question, correct answer, and distractors.
+On the other hand, the gemma-3-12b-it model was used to produce three paraphrased versions of the question, ground-truth answer, and distractors with varying levels of contextual information, either including or excluding the question, correct answer, and distractors.

-Consequently, we generated six variations for each element in addition to the original phrasing, resulting in seven distinct versions of the benchmark for evaluation.
-Understanding the critical importance of paraphrasing the ground truth answer, we performed a manual validation of a few randomly selected samples from each benchmark, ensuring the integrity and accuracy of all paraphrased answers.
+We end up with six variations for each element in addition to the original phrasing, resulting in seven distinct versions of the benchmark for evaluation.
+Understanding the critical importance of paraphrasing, especially for the ground-truth answer, we manually validated 620 randomly selected samples across all benchmarks and perturbations.
+All preserved the original meaning, confirming the accuracy of the paraphrased answers.